Reducing duration of exposure

 Task rotation has the potential to reduce the duration of exposure.
-Remember that rotating to a task that utilises the same parts of the body, and presents the same risk factors for injury as the original task will not provide an adequate opportunity for rest.
+Remember that rotating to a task that utilises the same parts of the body, and presents the same risk factors for injury as the original task will not provide an adequate

 When task rotation is introduced, be aware of the following:

 - Training may be required to give the workers the necessary skills